-Divinity is an advocate for the empowerment of women globally.
+Divinity is an advocate for career moms and the empowerment of women globally.
 She created the MBA Mama blog in 2015 to increase the visibility of MBA moms and help women navigate family and career planning.
 She founded Watotolly in 2016 to provide busy parents with affordable, convenient, and trustworthy childcare.
-She is a past recipient of Glamour Magazine’s Annual Woman of the Year Awards where she was recognized as one of twenty women in their 20s who are changing the world.
+She is a past recipient of Glamour Magazine’s Annual Woman of the Year Awards where she was recognized as one of twenty women in their 20s changing the world.

 Divinity is a Social Innovation Fellow with StartingBloc.
-She is an alum of the Toigo Foundation, Forté Foundation's MBA Launch Program For Women and Management Leadership For Tomorrow's MBA Prep Program.
-After a transformative experience studying abroad in Kenya and Tanzania, Divinity co-founded the Amagezi Gemaanyi Youth Association (AGYA) in Uganda in 2008 to address issues facing urban youth.
+She is an alum of the Toigo Foundation, Forté Foundation's MBA Launch Program for Women and MLT's MBA Prep Program.
+After a transformational experience studying in Kenya and Tanzania, Divinity co-founded the Amagezi Gemaanyi Youth Association (AGYA) in Uganda in 2008 to address issues facing urban youth.
 Under her leadership, AGYA provided outreach, education, and services to more than 2,000 youth living in urban poverty.

-Divinity is emerging as a thought leader on topics like: social impact gender equity, diversity and inclusion, motherhood, women in business, and entrepreneurship.
-Click on the icons below for a sampling of Divinity's thoughts on relevant topics and scroll down to submit an inquiry to book Divinity for a speaking engagement.
+Divinity is emerging as an influencer and thought leader on topics like: social impact, gender equity, diversity and inclusion, motherhood, women in business, the sharing economy and entrepreneurship.
+Click below for Divinity's thoughts on relevant topics and scroll down to submit an inquiry to book Divinity for a speaking engagement.

 Booking speakers for your organization?
 Organizing a conference at your university?
 Book Divinity for topics like: gender equity, consumer tech, sharing economy, diversity and inclusion, motherhood, women in business/tech, and entrepreneurship.
 Complete the inquiry form to receive Divinity's availability and speaker fee rate card.